Skip to main content

 1. Funding options for long-term care services in Latin America and the Caribbean estimate the potential cost of four packages of long-term care services with different levels of coverage for 17 countries in the region and assess the feasibility of various financing mechanisms.

-2. Cost Simulation Tool for Long-Term Care Systems: An Application to Latin America and the Caribbean (learn more in this video and download the tool) presents a flexible tool for estimating the cost of different benefit packages in long-term care systems.
+2. Cost Simulation Tool for Long-Term Care Systems: An Application to Latin America and the Caribbean presents a flexible tool for estimating the cost of different benefit packages in long-term care systems.
+Download the tool.

 3. Simulations of the cost of a long-term care system for care-dependent older adults in Mexico (Spanish only) estimate the cost of a system of long-term care services in Mexico.